Alaska Natives (indigenous peoples of Alaska)

 Historically, these peoples have relied on subsistence practices, such as hunting, fishing, and gathering, in harmony with the land and sea.
 The impact of colonization, particularly by Russian fur traders, has significantly altered traditional ways of life, especially for the Aleuts.
 In contemporary times, Alaska Native communities are facing challenges related to climate change, which affects their traditional food sources and land.
 Despite these challenges, many Alaska Natives continue to practice and preserve their cultural heritage, emphasizing the importance of family, community, and connection to nature.

-Alaska Natives are indigenous peoples who reside in the US state of Alaska.
-According to the 2020 US Census, the Alaska Native Alone population grew to 133,311—an increase of 10.9% since the 2010 census.
+Alaska Natives are Indigenous peoples who reside in the US state of Alaska.
+According to the 2020 United States Census, the Alaska Native alone population grew to 133,311—an increase of 10.9 percent since the 2010 census.
 This comprised 15.7 percent of the state’s total population.
-Alaska Natives are generally divided into three distinct groups: Native Americans, Eskimos, and Aleuts.
-These three groups are comprised of eleven different cultures that speak about twenty languages.
-Native American groups such as the Athabascan inhabit the interior of Alaska, while several Native American people of the Northwest Coast Culture live in the state’s southeastern panhandle.
-Eskimos such as the Inupiat, Yup’ik, and other peoples live in the northern and southwestern regions.
-The Aleuts, who are closely related to the Eskimo cultures, live along the southern coast and the Aleutian Islands.
+Meanwhile, the Alaska Native alone or in any combination population increased an impressive 45.6 percent from 2010 to 2020—to 241,797.
+Alaska Natives are generally divided into eleven distinct cultures that speak about twenty languages.
+Groups such as the Athabascan inhabit the interior of Alaska, while several groups, including the Tlingit, live in the state’s southeastern panhandle.
+The Inupiat, Yup’ik, and other peoples reside in the northern and southwestern regions.
+In 2020, the Yup'ik were estimated to be the largest Alaska Native group in the US, with 9,026 people.
+The largest group of Alaska Native alone or in any combination was the Tlingit, with 22,601 people.
+The Aleut, who are closely related to the Eskimo cultures, live along the southern coast and the Aleutian Islands.

 Background